 - The Residence Directors are responsible for overseeing Residence Life on our campus.
-In particular they work with Resident Advisors to develop programming to create a high quality living and learning environment in our Residence Halls.
+In particular, they work with Resident Advisors to develop programming to create a high-quality living and learning environment in our Residence Halls.

 The Student Leadership Team (SLT) is comprised of the Student Council, Chapel Team Leaders, Ministry Team Leaders, and Resident Advisors.
 The team has been given the responsibility of partnering with staff, faculty, and the board in the fulfillment of the mission of the College.
 Early in the winter semester, students are invited to apply for positions on the Student Leadership Team.

 Our Chapel gatherings are the heartbeat of our campus community and serve as vital opportunities for students and staff to unite for Celebration, Connection, Renewal and Transformation.
 Our Chapel program features a variety of creative worship and growth experiences, along with opportunities to hear from student speakers, staff and faculty, and guest speakers.
-As we come together for worship, reflection, prayer and Bible teaching, students and staff alike are encouraged to go deeper in the relationship with God and one another, and are equipped for life and ministry.
+As we come together for worship, reflection, prayer and Bible teaching, students and staff alike are encouraged to go deeper in the relationship with God and one another and are equipped for life and ministry.

-Chapel is held Tuesday and Thursday 11:25am – 12:15pm in the Library.
+Chapel is held Tuesday 11:15am – 12:15pm in the Library.